tlk/beoplay-macos-remote-cli/README.md

 ## Configuration
 The command line utility is using [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)) to discover available speakers on the local network and automatically connects to the first one found.

-This default behaviour can be overriden:
+This default behaviour can be changed by setting up defaults:
 ```
 $ beoplay-cli discover
 name: Beoplay M5 i køkkenet